soaresden/RETROLauncher/README.md

-RETROLauncher is a launcher with a graphical environment for retro games, created entirely in Lua under the Enceladus development environment, in conjunction with Retroarch, POPStarter and Neutrino for the execution of the games.
+RETROLauncher is a launcher with a graphical environment for retro games, created entirely in Lua under the Enceladus development environment, in conjunction with Retroarch, POPStarter, Neutrino and wLaunchELF ISR for the execution of the games/APPS.

 The main objective of creating this program is to provide a friendly, attractive and customizable graphical environment to manage ROMS libraries